umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 ### time management skills

-Obviously, there's going to be some trickery involved -- having multiple virtual cpus on a single physical core doesn't somehow duplicate the physical core, and the virtual cpu doesn't magically slow down it's processing speed relative to the physical core.
-At least, there's no magic involved.
+Obviously, there's going to be some trickery involved -- having multiple virtual cpus on a single physical core doesn't somehow duplicate the physical core, and the virtual cpu doesn't _magically_ slow down it's processing speed relative to the physical core.

+It's engineering, not magic.

 I think.

 Instead, it looks like what xen does is allocate slices of time in a round-robin format: virtual machine A gets a few milliseconds of execution time, then virtual machine B gets a turn, and so on.
 This accomplishes the sharing -- it puts several virtual cores on a single physical core.
 These timeslices measure the minimum time a VCPU is generally given every time it gets a turn on the physical core.
 The variable is called `tslice_ms`, the units are milliseconds, and it can be adjusted at runtime with: